 What is the value of elementary or middle school accreditation?

-It’s about school improvement.
-Public schools are under constant demand to improve.
-The primary purpose for the NEASC accreditation process is to provide realistic opportunities for schools to develop improvement strategies and achieve success.
-The follow-up monitoring by the NEASC enhances the school’s opportunity to progress.
+School improvement and growth -- Public schools are under constant demand to improve.
+The primary purpose for the NEASC accreditation process is to provide realistic opportunities for schools to develop improvement and growth plans to enhance teaching and learning.